Solved! Why Is My Electric Bill So High?

-The average useful life of a fridge is around 14 to 17 years, but after eight to 10 years or so, the door seals can begin to wear out, allowing cool air to leak out of the refrigerated compartment, which results in the fridge working overtime to keep perishable foods cold.
+The average useful life of a fridge is around 10 to 17 years, but after 8 to 10 years, the door seals can begin to wear out.
+The worn areas can allow cool air to leak out of the refrigerated compartment, which results in the fridge working overtime to keep perishable foods cold.
 Other components, such as the motor and the compressor, can also wear down over time, becoming less efficient and running for longer periods of time.

 Your hot water heater’s temperature may be too high.

-By turning the water heater’s thermostat down 20° F, you can save between six percent and 10 percent on your water heating expense.
+By turning the water heater’s thermostat down 20 degrees, you can save between 6 percent and 10 percent on your water heating expenses.
 In addition, if your water heater is located in a basement or a garage, it will have to work overtime to keep the water in the tank hot when the surrounding air temps are cool.
-If this is the case, you might want to consider insulating it with a hot water heater blanket, such as the Reflective Foil Hot Water Insulating Kit (available from Amazon).
+If this is the case, you might want to consider insulating it with a water heater blanket, such as the Reflective Foil Hot Water Insulating Kit.

 Frequent dryer use can raise your bill.

-Older incandescent lightbulbs pull a lot of energy.
+Older incandescent light bulbs pull a lot of energy.

 Using appliances during peak hours is pricey.

 Peak hours are specific hours during the day when your utility company charges more for electricity.
-These are the hours when the demand for electricity is the highest, so utility companies discourage use during this time in order to help conserve energy.
+These are the hours during which the demand for electricity is the highest, so utility companies discourage use by charging higher prices during this time in order to help conserve energy.

-While it’s uncommon, someone could be stealing your electricity.
+Someone could be stealing your electricity.

-Here’s a quick test you can do to determine whether someone’s pilfering your power.
-Shut off the main breaker at your electric meter, and then watch the meter—if the meter numbers continue to climb, electricity is going somewhere besides your home.
-Notify your utility company, and they’ll send out a tech to trace the electricity.
+Here’s a quick test you can do to determine whether someone’s pilfering your power: Shut off the main breaker at your electric meter, and then watch the meter.
+If the meter numbers continue to climb, electricity is going somewhere besides your home.
+Notify your utility company, and it’ll send out a tech to trace the electricity.